euwbah/musescore-xen-tuner/README.md

 2. **Half supported** aka 'half accidentals'
 3. **Symbolic** accidentals

 Full accidentals are the result an internal property of the Note element called `tpc` (tonal pitch class), which is a number that ranges from -8 to 40.
-This represents a cycle of 49 fifths ranging from Fbbb (3ple flat) to Bx# (3ple sharp).
+This represents a cycle of 49 fifths ranging from Fbbb (3ple flat) to B#x (3ple sharp).
 Any of these standard accidentals will affect playback in steps of 100 cents as it registers a different MIDI note.

 Half accidentals are accidentals that exist in the `accidental` property of the Note element, but they do not affect the `tpc` nor playback, and they are treated like the 'natural' accidental (cancelling all prior accidentals).
 Only a fraction of SMuFL accidental symbols are available as half-supported accidentals.
 These accidentals are identifiable with UPPER_CAMEL_CASE IDs.